-Put the bucket with the worms inside the second bucket and put on the lid.
+- Put the bucket with the worms inside the second bucket and put on the lid.
 The bottom bucket serves the purpose of catching any liquid that leaches from the active bin.

 A worm bin of this size is best suited to a single person or couple.
 Larger households will generate more waste than this size bin can handle.
 Simply use the same method with larger containers, such as these totes.

-While your bin is getting established, don’t overdo it on adding waste.
+While your wormery is getting established, don’t overdo it on adding waste.
 Add 2-3 cups or so every couple of weeks.
 Once a brown base develops under the paper (this is the worm castings, or worm poop), you should be able to add more.
 The worms will multiply based on how much food is made available to them.

-This bin takes up about a square foot of space and could fit under the sink.
+This vermicompost bin takes up about a square foot of space and could fit under the sink.
 And I promise.
 If you’re doing it right, it does not stink.